straup/markov-phone/README.md

 ## daily.sh

-`daily.sh` is a simple shell script that is meant to be run every day.
+`daily.sh` is a simple shell script that wraps up all the other tools in "markov-phone" allowing them to be run every day as a cron job, or equivalent.
 Think of it as like a mailing-list but one that calls people.

 It does the following: